biomobst/IAS_model-old/input data/readme.md

-this folder contain the input data
+This folder contains the input data